afterthat97/ash-engine/README.md

 ### Add a light

-If there is no light in the scene, a new light will be added automatically when you import a model.
-Besides, you can press `L` to add one manually.
+**There is no light in the scene at the begining**, you need to add lights by the `Add new light` button on the left bar.
+You can also press `L` to add one quickly.

 ### Copy & Paste